ArjunBasandrai/medvise/README.md

 <h1 align="center"> MEDVISE </h1>

 > <Subtitle>
-> A website that provides comprehensive information to help you understand medical scans.
-It covers scans like CT Scans, X-Rays, MRI to identify diseases such as Covid-19, Tuberculosis, Brain Tumor and Cancer.
+> A website that provides comprehensive information to help you understand medical scans like CT Scans, X-Rays, MRI to identify diseases such as Covid-19, Tuberculosis, Brain Tumor and Cancer.

 ## Features
 - Covers various types of Medical Scans